wsbctechnicalblog/wsbctechnicalblog.github.io/content/servant-stewardship-of-guardrails.md

 Had the creator of the repository reviewed our naming guidelines and branching strategy guardrails, we would have a deployable master branch and a user-friendly repository name.
 For example ``CrossCutting.NuGet.Infrastructure`` would be a lot more intuitive.

-This is a very simple example of not operating within our guardrails, which **WASTES** a lot of valuable engineering time on guess-work, creates an **ERROR-PRONE** bridge crossing, and does not empower engineers who have to takeover the artifacts when the creators move on.
+This is a very simple example of not operating within our guardrails, which **WASTES** a lot of valuable engineering time on guess-work, creates an **ERROR-PRONE** bridge crossing, and does not empower engineers who have to takeover the artifacts when the creators move on to new adventures.